 Dr. Dennis Robbins to Discuss Next Generation MTM: A Person-Centric Perspective at the NCPDP Annual Technology & Business Conferencejennifer.firstname.lastname@example.orgT20:40:51-06:00

 Next Generation MTM: A Person-Centric Perspective

 The Physician Quality Reporting System (PQRS) can be an intimidating concept for many healthcare professionals and practices.
 KPN Health is committed to helping those individuals understand and execute the PQRS reporting process.

-DALLAS, TEXAS- The Centers for Medicare & Medicaid Services (CMS) and America’s Health Insurance Plans (AHIP) released seven sets of clinical quality measures as part of a broad Core Quality Measures Collaborative of health care system participants, according to a CMS press release on Feb.
-16, 2016.Physicians and other [...]
+DALLAS, TEXAS- The Centers for Medicare & Medicaid Services (CMS) and America’s Health Insurance Plans (AHIP) released seven sets of clinical quality measures as part of a [...]

 Dr. Jeff Bullard and Christie Lawrence to speak on behavioral health integration at the STFM Conference on Practice Improvementjennifer.email@example.comT20:35:17-06:00

 DALLAS, TX – November 16, 2015 – Dr. Jeffrey (Jeff) Bullard, MD, CEO of Vault, and Christie Lawrence, Vice President of Business Development for KPN Health, will speak on behavioral health integration at the Society of Teachers of Family Medicine (STFM) Conference on Practice Improvement being held in Dallas on December 3rd – 6th, 2015.